 End your day with dinner and count shooting stars under the night sky.

-There is so much of the park to see beyond the Crater Lake.
+There is so much of the park to see beyond the lake.
 The Pinnacles is a can’t miss stop on Day 3 of your visit.
 The 100 feet spires are called fossil fumaroles and formed under layers of volcanic ash.

 When you return from the Pinnacles, take a walking tour through Rim Village.
 Visit the Kiser Studio Mather Observation Bay and Sinnott Memorial Outlook to learn about the geology of Crater Lake.